zhaochy1990/keto-examples/scenario1/README.md

-#
+# Scenario 1

-suppose the following scenarios:
+Background:

 - user Alice is the org admin of organization org1
-- Alice subscribed `CMS`, `IDF`, `EAM` for org1
+- Alice subscribed service `CMS`, `IDF`, `EAM` for org1

-# Scenario 1

-user Bob is the device manager in org1
+user Bob is the device manager of org1

 Alice grant Bob permissions of `all devices` of org1.

 Alice created role `device-manager` and assign this role to Bob

 ```json
 {
   "actions": [